Skip to main content

 7. Share Your Project Initiation Document

-It’s done!
-You’ve created a comprehensive project initiation document that sets your team up for success.
-Make sure to share it with the entire team.
-Have the client sign off on it also to formalize assumptions and roles and responsibilities.
+Make sure to share your project initiation document with the entire team.
+Have the client sign off on it to formalize assumptions and roles and responsibilities.

 It’s also great to reference throughout the project life cycle so the team doesn’t lose track.
-This document comes in handy when new project stakeholders get involved or when the approval process turns out to be more complicated than anticipated.
+This document comes in handy when new project stakeholders get involved or when the deliverable or document approval workflow turns out to be more complicated than anticipated.

 Maik Stettner